 As transfer pricing documentation is vital for the enforcement of transfer pricing rules, effective penalties are essential.
 Some penalties may be applied for failing to provide required documentation, others may be tied to transfer pricing adjustments and, in other cases, failure to fulfil documentation requirements may lead to a higher penalty in relation to a transfer pricing adjustment.
-Generally, omissions and misinformation should be subject to penalties and the penalty should be sufficient to dissuade taxpayers from not complying with their obligations.
+A summary of approaches to penalties on transfer pricing documentation is shown in Table 4.
+These are discussed further in Part III.